Abdullahif14688/Arch-Setup/README.md

 ## Reboot into installed media
 After successfully installing and configuring grub, you can unmount and reboot into the fresh arch install.<br/>
-umount -R unmounts the installed media recursivly.
+`umount -R` unmounts the installed media recursively.
 So both /mnt/home /mnt/boot and /mnt would be unmounted.

 ```{r, engine='bash', count_lines}